Tikam02/Security-Guide/VulnHub-Vms/wakanda-1/readme.md

 > After [http://192.168.56.101/index.php?lang=php://filter/convert.base64-encode/resource=index]
 there are  encoded words.

+> According to PHP official documentation, PHP supports four categories of filters.
+>

+   - String Filters
+   - Conversion Filters
+   - Compression Filters
+   - Encryption Filters

+##### Of the above, base64-encode filter from the conversion filter can be used to retrieve arbitrary server file through LFI.
+It is also possible to use zlib.inflate or bzip2.compress from the compression filters to retrieve server files without executing them.
+But I prefer to use base64-encode because of its ease of use

 > curl http://192.168.56.101/index.php?lang=php://filter/convert.base64-encode/resource=index | head -n 1 | base64 -d
 We'll get php code in which there is password.